1. Home

 • Stop presenting and sign out of the video conferencing platform

-• Send a thank you email which addresses any follow-up answers
+• Send a thank you email that addresses any follow-up answers

 portrait of Jim Herbst PharmD